By Nell S.

-For over 4 years, i’ve wasted both my time and money on products which all claimed to do wonders.
-But for 4 years, i’ve only been disappointed, until my sister decided to bring me a gift when visiting.
-My acne hasn’t gotten better nor worse since last year and i somehow kept my skin under control.
+For over 4 years, I’ve wasted both my time and money on products that all claimed to do wonders.
+But for 4 years, I’ve only been disappointed, until my sister decided to bring me a gift when visiting.
+My acne hasn’t gotten better nor worse since last year and I somehow kept my skin under control.
 She brought me products by Clarins, which were to help cleans my face and keep it clean.
 I started using them and it didn’t affect me in a negative way.
-I somehow felt like my face got cleaner and it weren’t dry anymore.
+I somehow felt like my face got cleaner and it wasn’t dry anymore.

-I continued with the routine but even if the products worked on my pimples, those were not the main issue i was struggling with.
-My previous pimples had left me with scars which i am determined to get rid of.
+I continued with the routine but even if the products worked on my pimples, those were not the main issue I was struggling with.
+My previous pimples had left me with scars that I am determined to get rid of.
 I’ve tried a lot of creams for reducing scars but they were all not working for me.
-Even tho the products got my skin under control, it didn't really improve it, so i stopped using it.
-I got more and more frustrated and i was constantly trying to find solutions.
-I started picking and popping my zits because when no creams worked, there was only this option left.
-But even when gently squeezing the pimple every now and then won’t do much harm, constantly picking at them will.
+Even tho the products got my skin under control, it didn't really improve it, so I stopped using it.
+I got more and more frustrated and I was constantly trying to find solutions.

-I also started washing my face more often, turning it red.
 By using abrasive scrubs, it can harm the skin and irritate it.
 When vigorously scrubbing, it can aggravate inflammation.
-Also over cleansing can lead to a over-dry face.
+Also, over-cleansing can lead to an over-dry face.